anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 > Open Point 1: Does ONAP have some relevant spec or VNF declaration schema so that CNTT can re-use/revise to cover what we need ?
 Or define a new one ?

 > Open Point 2: What principles should be followed if some the pre-define VNF profile items does not match what actual requires ?
-How to adjust, "ceiling", "floor", "customerize" ?
+How to adjust, "ceiling", "floor", "customise" ?

 <a name="3.3"></a>
 ## 3.3 Cloud Infrastructure SW profile